Automattic/simplenote-electron/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41E Bug Report"
-about: "Report a bug if something isn't working as expected in a Simplenote app."
+about: "Report a bug if something isn't working as expected in the Windows, Linux, or Web Simplenote app."
 title: ""
 labels: bug
 assignees: ""